elijahsnow/backlift-templates/README.md

 ## other ##

-**init**: This template only contains a .backlift config file.
+**init**: This template only contains a config.yml file.
 It is used by the "backlift init" command.